revdotcom/revai-java-sdk/README.md

 See the [API docs](https://docs.rev.ai) for more information about the API.

 ## Install the SDK
-The recommended way to use the Rev.ai Java SDK is to import it into the project using Maven.
+The recommended way to use the Rev AI Java SDK is to import it into the project using Maven.

       <dependency>
         <groupId>ai.rev.speechtotext</groupId>